aybe/FIRConvolution/README.md

 The results are surprising, some algorithms perform better than some others ought to be worse.

-Note: an algorithm is fit to use without noticeable impact when it spends less than 10 seconds running.
+Overall, an algorithm is fit to use without noticeable impact when it spends less than 10 seconds.

 **Legend:**